gregblack90/NHLProspectDatabase/README.md

 # ProspectDatabase
+--> PyQt GUI Framework

+--> User selects prospect from NHL team, code will search for season history from eliteprospects.com and writes to GUI

+--> User selects season(s) from returned list

---> Scrapes web for non-NHL hockey players game logs, stores in mysql database server (hosted on raspberry pi).
+--> Scrapes web for non-NHL hockey players game logs, edits game logs and stores logs in mysql database server (hosted on raspberry pi).

 --> back-end for a [future] flask web application

-- allows admins to pull data for specific NHL teams prospects

-- allows admins to delete/edit tables in mysql database